 Old Customs House

-Old Customs House was once the gateway to Thailand, levying taxes on traders moving in and out of the kingdom.
-It was designed by an...
+The country's former Customs House was once the gateway to Thailand, levying taxes on traders moving in and out of the kingdom.
+It was...

 Marking the ascendancy of the French missionary influence in Bangkok during the reign of Rama II (King Phraphutthaloetla Naphalai; r...

-Regarded as among the premier spas in the world, the Oriental Spa also sets the standard for Asian-style spa treatment.
-Depending on...
+Regarded as among the premier spas in the world, the Oriental Spa sets the standard for Asian-style spa treatment.
+Depending on where...

 Even if you can’t afford to stay at the Oriental, you should save up for the hotel’s decadent riverside buffet.
 Dishes such foie gras...